Global Header

 Having an SSL certificate is crucial for customer trust and improving your site’s SEO ranking since Google favors secure websites.

 When you first set up your WooCommerce store, one of the initial decisions you’ll need to make is its design.
 WooCommerce offers both free and paid themes to create a professional-looking store.
-But what’s the difference between the two, and how do they affect the total WooCommerce costs?
+But what’s the difference between the two and how do they affect the total WooCommerce costs?

 Free WooCommerce themes

 The free WooCommerce themes from the official WordPress repository offer a great starting point for beginners or small businesses.
 Themes like Storefront provide a clean, customizable design without any upfront cost.
-They are ideal if launching a simple store without too many advanced features.
+They are ideal if launching a simple store without too many advanced WooCommerce features.

 The advantage of free WooCommerce themes is that there is obviously no cost and that you can allocate your budget elsewhere.
 The themes are easy to use for beginners.
 These free themes are regularly updated to remain compatible with the WooCommerce plugin.